 3] Web of Trust (WOT)

 The WOT extension helps you to browse the web more safely when you are browsing or searching online.
 It shows colored lights next to the search results which help you to make decisions about whether to trust a website or not.
-Similar to the traffic light, WOT shows a green light with each trusted website, yellow light shows that you need to be cautious when using a site and the red light warns about potential threats in a web result.
+Similar to a traffic light, WOT displays a green light for trusted websites, a yellow light for sites you should be cautious with, and a red light for potential threats in search results.
 These ratings are powered by a global community of millions of users who rate websites based on their personal experiences.

 4] Google Translate

-Translating the text becomes extremely handy when you have a translate extension installed on your Opera browser.
-Installing the Google Translate Opera add on to make the translation process a lot easier and faster.
+Translating the text becomes extremely handy when you have a translation extension installed on your Opera browser.
+Installing the Google Translate Opera add-on makes the translation process much easier and faster.
 Just install it, and the extension will recognize when a page is not in your primary language.
 It will then send you a request to translate and the extension will reload the page with the translated text.

 TIP: These Opera browser tips and tricks are sure to interest you.